hphelion/documentation/commercial/GA1/commerical.services-scale-out-swift.md

 When the HP Helion OpenStack is deployed two swift nodes are installed by default.
 They are termed as starter nodes.
 These two nodes are configured as storage-policy:0 for internal purposes as a part of its deployment.
 The object ring (for example, object-ring:0) associated with the storage-policy is used to store data for internal services like Glance, Sherpa, and so on.

-The scale-out object storage defines a new policy as storage-policy:1.
-Object ring (object-ring:1) associated with storage-policy:1 is used to store data for end cloud user.
-Once storage-policy:1 is created, it becomes the default storage policy and a new container will use this ring to store objects.
-Storage-policy:1 is used to implement object-ring:1 and needs to adhere to 'no single point of failure' policy.
-It is recommended to use at last two nodes to implementing storage-policy:1.
+The scale-out object storage is realized by defining a new storage policy – storage-policy:1.
+Object-1 ring is associated with storage-policy 1.
+This ring is used to store end user data.
+Once the Storage-policy:1 is created,  It’s the default policy and all of the containers would be on this policy unless otherwise specified.

 You can expand the object storage by adding one or more nodes to object-ring:1.
 But you can still continue to use storage-policy:0, if you continue to use the old container to store data.